tecbravin/Assetfy/README.md

 Assetfy is a open source library that converts flash MovieClip into Starling object formats.
 You can do your animations with Flash Professional IDE and exports SWF or a SWC file to use in your Starling project.

-**Why should i convert a Flash MovieClip instead of using the standard workflow of Starling?**
+**Why should I convert a Flash MovieClip instead of using the standard workflow of Starling?**
-- Flash MovieClip can be drawn with vectors.
+- Flash MovieClips can be drawn with vectors.
 Resize friendly!
-- Flash MovieClip can contain action script in their frames.
+- Flash MovieClips can contain action script in their frames.
 You can manipulate TextFields, Sprites and sub MovieClip animations of your MovieClip.
-- Flash MovieClip can contain effects, filters and color corrections.
-In the end it will become drawned into a single Bitmap.
+- Flash MovieClips can contain effects, filters and color corrections.
+In the end it will be drawn into a single Bitmap.
-- You only need to change your MovieClip animation and export it again...
-Is not necessary to generate SpriteSheet Bitmap and XML to import in Starling.
+- You only need to modify your MovieClip animation and export it again... it’s not necessary to generate a SpriteSheet Bitmap and XML to import in Starling.

 ## Its easy!
 Its simple!
 Its awesome!